 Why are highly liquid investments important?

-But while fattening up your retirement accounts and investing smartly to plan for retirement should certainly be a top priority, you also need to think about the here and now.
+But while fattening up your retirement accounts and investing smartly to plan for retirement savings should certainly be a top priority, you also need to think about the here and now.

 Low-risk investing for the near future